 Discussion: The Abort command is used to abort a specific command previously issued to the Admin Submission Queue or an I/O Submission Queue.
 Host software may have multiple Abort commands outstanding, subject to the constraints of the Abort Command Limit indicated in the Identify Controller data structure.
 An abort is a best effort command; the command to abort may have already completed, currently be in execution, or may be deeply queued.
 It is implementation specific if/when a controller chooses to complete the command when the command to abort is not found.
 Whether the command was successfully aborted or not is determined by examining bit 0 of command Dword 0 of the completion queue entry for the Abort command.
-If the command was successfully aborted, then bit 0 of Dword 0 is cleared to '0'.
-If the command was not aborted, then bit 0 of Dword 0 is set to '1'.
+If the command was successfully aborted, then bit 0 of Dword 0 is set to '1'.
 The completion queue entry for the Abort command is only posted to the Admin Completion Queue after the completion queue entry for the command specified in the Abort command has been posted to its corresponding Admin or I/O Completion Queue.